 Although this trail is very popular, you won’t find big crowds as it is more difficult to get to than some of the other hikes mentioned.
 You may not get too many crowds, but you won’t be hiking in solitude either.
 The climb takes you up to a restored fire lookout tower and on the way, you will pass through an old forest and big boulder fields which make the hike that much more exciting.
-This trail is best when visited between June and October, but it offers a great opportunity for snowshoeing during the winter.
+Between June and October are the nice hiking weather months, but it offers a great opportunity for snowshoeing during the winter.

 Where to Stay Near Mt.
 Pilchuck

 Located in Snohomish, the Treehouse Place at Deer Ridge makes for a great retreat while exploring the area, including Mount Pilchuck.
 The property offers guests a terrace, garden and barbecue facilities.
 During the winter you have use of the ski storage.
 Parking is available for an extra charge.
 Each of the guest rooms has a balcony with great garden views.
 Some rooms are available with a seating area.
 The property also offers bike rentals if you are looking to explore the area in a different way.

 Related Reading: 7 Best Mount Rainier Hiking Trails for Every Adventurer to Explore

 Located near Issaquah on the west side of Tiger Mountain, Poo Poo Point is favoured by the locals for hiking and paragliding.